freedomlesiagho/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script to change the owner of the file hello to user betty
+A script to creates an empty file called hello